List of life sciences

-This list of life sciences comprises the branches of science that involve the scientific study of life – such as microorganisms, plants, and animals including human beings.
-This science is one of the two major branches of natural science, the other being physical science, which is concerned with non-living matter.
+This list of life sciences comprises the branches of science that involve the scientific study of life — such as animals (including human beings), microorganisms, and plants.
+This is one of the two major branches of natural science, the other being physical science, which is concerned with non-living matter.
 Biology is the overall natural science that studies life, with the other life sciences as its sub-disciplines.

 Some life sciences focus on a specific type of organism.
 For example, zoology is the study of animals, while botany is the study of plants.
 Other life sciences focus on aspects common to all or many life forms, such as anatomy and genetics.
-Some focus on the micro-scale (e.g. molecular biology, biochemistry) other on larger scales (e.g. cytology, immunology, ethology, pharmacy, ecology).
-Another major branch of life sciences involves understanding the mindneuroscience.
-Life sciences discoveries are helpful in improving the quality and standard of life and have applications in health, agriculture, medicine, and the pharmaceutical and food science industries.
-For example, it has provided information on certain diseases which has overall aided in the understanding of human health.
+Some focus on the micro scale (e.g., molecular biology, biochemistry), while others focus on larger scales (e.g., cytology, immunology, ethology, pharmacy, ecology).
+Another major branch of life sciences involves understanding the mind—neuroscience.
+Life-science discoveries are helpful in improving the quality and standard of life and have applications in health, agriculture, medicine, and the pharmaceutical and food science industries.
+For example, they have provided information on certain diseases, which has helped in the understanding of human health.